 You should be able to find information on fees, investment

-Make sure you are comparing apples with apples by paying
+When comparing funds, make sure you compare apples with apples

-attention to factors like how often the quoted fees will
+by paying attention to factors like how often the

-For example, a 5-year average return for the period ending 30
+5-year average return for the period ending 30 June may be

-June may be different from a 5-year average return for the period
+different from a 5-year average return for the period ending 30